WhiteIntel API Documentation

 abort(400, "Missing required headers")

-# 2. Validate timestamp freshness
+# 2. Parse and validate timestamp freshness

 try: